CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

-= 2.4-beta =
+= 2.4 =
-* 2020-10-27
+* 2020-11-09
 * UPDATE SUMMARY: Adds support for the Elementor Page Builder, by adding Elementor specific podcasting widgets.
+Changes how the Feed Subscribe links are managed in the Plugin Options, which requires a data upgrade
 * [NEW] Adds Podcast specific widgets for Elementor: Media Player, Castos Player, Subscribe Buttons, Recent Episodes and Episode List.
-* [NEW] Adds Podcast specific Elementor Templates: Podcast Landing page and Podcast Subscribe Page
+* [NEW] Adds Podcast specific Elementor Templates: Podcast Landing page, Podcast Subscribe Page and Podcast Single Episode Page
+* [UPDATE] Upgrades the Subscribe/Distribution links Options process
 * [UPDATE] Moves the HTML player settings to their own tab

 = 2.2.3 =